-Also, in the home, nurses will be exposed to the inner workings of family life, some of which may be distressing.
-Nurses may not agree with the way family members are treated and may feel uncomfortable with a variety of aspects of a family's culture and life-style.
-In a hospital setting, nurses may have some exposure to the behavior of siblings and parents but generally it is lacking in the intensity and extent to which it will be experienced when working in the home.
-In the home, nurses may become involved in family relationship issues on a day-to-day basis which, while technically unrelated to the care of the child, are related to the environment in which the care is being provided.
-This may cause difficulty in maintaining the professional relationship required by the job.
+In the home, nurses will be exposed to the inner workings of family life, some of which may be distressing.
+Nurses may not agree with the way family members are treated and may feel uncomfortable with aspects of a family's culture and/or lifestyle.
+In a hospital setting, nurses may have some exposure to the behavior of siblings and parents.
+But generally, this exposure is not as intense or extensive as when working in the home.
+In the home, nurses may become involved in family relationship issues on a day-to-day basis.
+These issues are technically unrelated to the child's care but are related to the environment in which the care is being provided.
+Relationship issues may make it more difficult to maintain the professional relationship required by the job.

-The primary focus of home care nurses is the medical care of the child in the waiver program but nurses can expect to take part in any activities which relate to the child including physical care, daily care of the child's equipment and environment, and support of educational and developmental programs.
-Questions regarding other aspects of the child's life, within the context of the family, will arise for nurses, just as questions about nurses will arise for the family.
-Although the nursing personnel are employed to care for one child, the fact that nurses will essentially be working in the home requires that relationships be established with other family members as well as other health care professionals.
+The primary focus of home care nurses is the medical care of the child.
+Nurses, however, can expect to take part in any activities that relate to the child, including physical care, daily care of the child's equipment and environment, and support of educational and developmental programs.
+Questions about other aspects of the child's life, within the context of the family, will arise for nurses, just as questions about nurses will arise for the family.
+Although the nurses are employed to care for one child, they must establish relationships with other family members in the home as well as other healthcare professionals.
 The initial months are especially difficult as everyone adjusts to their roles and relationships with the multiple providers of care.

 The following information is provided to help nurses establish and maintain a professional working relationship within a home environment.
-The general guidelines are designed to help nurses prepare mentally for the experience of home care with the specific guidelines as a way of avoiding identified sources of stress.
-It is recommended that parents, case manager and/or the hospital personnel meet with nursing personnel who will be in the home after discharge to go over the guidelines.
+The general guidelines are designed to help nurses prepare mentally for the experience of home care and avoid identified sources of stress.
+It is recommended that parents, Care Coordinator and/or the hospital personnel meet with nursing personnel who will be in the home after discharge to go over the guidelines.
 The nursing agency supervisor needs to be involved in the discussions to assure that the guidelines are in line with agency policies and procedures and will be supported by the agency and supervisor.